⭐ Why are Facet Taxonomies Important in SEO?

 Can facet taxonomies cause SEO issues?

 If not managed properly, they can create duplicate content or affect crawl budgets.
-Proper use of noindex and canonical tags can mitigate these issues.
+Proper use of noindex and canonical tags can mitigate these issues, ensuring that search engines focus on the most important pages and enhancing overall site performance.

 🔍 Related SEO Terms